 Line 6.
-Net Income (Loss) Not Included on Lines 4 and 5 from Includible Foreign Locations have a worldwide trial balance to report its worldwide income as satisfaction of the requirements of question C. In such circumstances, the corporation will have used Form 1120-F, Schedule L books determined under Regulations section 1.882-5(d)(2)(ii) on lines 4 and 5 and will need to report the net income (loss) from all non-Schedule L books on line 6.
-This is a "bottom up" reconciliation to worldwide income that the Schedule M-3 reporting requirements apply as a last resort.
-Line 6 reporting does not apply to foreign banks or to corporations other than banks that are able to report worldwide net income (loss) on lines 4 and 5 from financial statements described in questions B or C, or from worldwide trial balances.
+Net Income (Loss) Not Included on Lines 4 and 5 from Includible Foreign Locations

+Line 6 applies only to foreign corporations other than banks whose books and records are not sufficient to report worldwide income on lines 4 and 5.
+Line 6 reporting will be necessary only when the corporation does not have a worldwide trial balance to report its worldwide income as satisfaction of the requirements of question C. In such circumstances, the corporation will have used Form 1120-F, Schedule L books determined under Regulations section 1.882-5(d)(2)(ii) on lines 4 and 5 and will need to report the net income (loss) from all non-Schedule L books on line 6.
+Line 6 reporting does not apply to corporations that are able to report worldwide net income (loss) on lines 4 and 5 from financial statements described in questions B or C, or from worldwide trial balances.